Crocodilian Biology and Management Course

 REGISTRATION POLICIES:

-Registration and payment does not constitute acceptance in the course.
+Registration and payment do not constitute acceptance in the course.
 Registration secures a spot on the waiting list only.

 Payments